-As there is an increase of adventure travelers, heading to a high altitude places and staying there.
-It is a necessary to learn what is Acute Mountain sickness, what is the symptoms and how to prevent it and aware of it.
+As there is an increase of adventure travellers, heading to a high altitude place and staying there.
+It is a necessity to learn what is Acute Mountain sickness, what is the symptoms and how to prevent it and aware of it.
 Even though not all people might develop high altitude illness but this doesn’t mean that being physically fit will decrease your chances of developing it.

 The reason for writing this post is because I had the first-hand experience of it when I was climbing up the Mt HeHuan, with an altitude of 3,485m (11,433 feet).

 What is Acute Mountain Sickness (AMS)?

 The acute mountain sickness (AMS) or commonly known as high altitude sickness is a symptom that will occur when one is at about 8,000 feet, or 2,400 meters, above sea level.”

 Once arriving at an altitude of more than 8000 feet (2400 meters), the symptoms will usually occur within 6 to 12 hours.
 Or as soon as an hour or as long as 24 hours after arriving.
 After adjusting to a given altitude for three or more days, the AMS symptom will subside.

 - Swelling of the hands, feet, and face